 A lesson on the Veneration of the Cross can be challenging to plan for young children, as the above concepts on which it is based may be too abstract for this age group.
 Therefore, we are offering a variety of hands-on activities to help make it more concrete.
 Depending on the approach the teacher wants to take, a lesson on the Cross could focus on one or more of the following points:

 - Our Lord died on the Cross, but then He was resurrected; so the Cross is now the symbol of His Divine Glory.

 - Our Lord’s Cross always protects and strengthens us.

 - We wear a cross and make the sign of the cross to show that we love Christ and we belong in His Church.

 - Our Church celebrates our Lord’s Cross on many occasions and in different ways.
-One way to celebrate is to chant a hymn for the Cross: “We venerate Your Cross” or the Apolytikion of the Exaltation of the Cross (see Background section below for the text of the hymns).
+One way to celebrate is to chant a hymn for the Cross: “We venerate Your Cross” or the Apolytikion of the Exaltation of the Cross.

 - The Cross has true meaning for us when we act in the way Christ teaches us: taking care of others, and being humble, patient, and obedient.